 - 1. Select an object in the scene editor by left-clicking it.
 Note that this is done on a per pixel basis. - The appearing bounding box indicates which object has been selected if the Bounding Box option is enabled. - The entry for the container in the scene tree is highlighted. - By default the transformation editor will be opened in the Container editor pane.
 If other editors are selected (e.g. image or text editor), those editors will also be opened if available for other objects. - 2.
 Select another object by either using the mouse to left-click it, or using the arrow keys.
-Using the cursor keys will enable you to navigate through the strucutre of the scene tree. - 3.
-Unselect an object by pressing Space.
+Using the cursor keys will enable you to navigate through the structure of the scene tree. - 3.
+Unselect an object by pressing Space or click in an empty space.